aduriseti/ETTTS_pytorch/README.md

         - [ ] decay
         - [ ] gradient clipping
         - [ ] residual connections vs highway connections
-        - [ ] pad from other direction? - seemed like attention model trained from end of input to beginning
-            - [ ] found long sentences not spoken well at end
+        - try different padding - found long sentences not spoken well at end
+            - [ ] pad from other direction?
+            - [x] pad both ends of spectrogram randomly
+            - [x] modify guided attention loss function
         - [x] get some NULL character going for padding - alternatively modify c2i to not map any character to 0
 - [x] use as reference
     - [x] https://github.com/Kyubyong/dc_tts